Using your Kanban backlog

 Screenshot: sample Kanban backlog (with an issue selected), with Backlog and Selected for Development as board columns

-Note in the screenshot above, the Kanban backlog shows issues in both Backlog and Selected for Development sections.
-This makes it easy for you to move issues from the backlog to selected for development.
-Issues selected for development will then appear in your Kanban board, and your team can start working on them accordingly.
+In the screenshot above, the Kanban backlog shows issues in both the Backlog and Selected for Development sections.
+This makes it easy for you to drag issues from one section to the other.
+Drag issues from the Backlog section when you're ready to work on them.

 An issue will only be visible in the Kanban backlog if: